Tainanen/HelsinkiBike/README.md

 ### What does this application do?
 ***
 This Helsinki City Bike application is based on the data of the Helsinki City Bike trips and stations on summer 2021.
 Users and list, sort and search for the trips and stations as well as find detailed information about the stations.
-For example it's possible to find out, which was the longest trip made or the most popular station in the summer 2021 :)
+For example it's possible to find out, which was the longest trip made or the most popular station in the summer 2021 :) This is Solita's pre-assignment exercise 2023.

 ### Technologies
 ***